turingschool/backend-curriculum-site/module1/portfolios.md

 Answer the questions in each section of the portfolio.
 Enter self-assessment scores in the final section.

+### 4. Make a PR to `turingschool/portfolios` by 2:30pm the Wednesday prior to your portfolio review

 ## Evaluation

 ### Process

 * Your portfolio will be evaluated in the last week of the module.
-* A pull request with your submission must be made by 8 am the day of your portfolio review.
+* A pull request with your submission must be made by 2:30pm the day before your portfolio review.
 * Non-conforming formats, filenames, or directories will be rejected and your review rescheduled.
 * Instructors will review all portfolio submissions before your scheduled portfolio review and merge pull requests.
 * During your portfolio review, you will discuss: